kanhaiya0745/Delta_demo/README.md

 # Delta_demo
-This is Deomo for Gii &amp; Github classed
+This is Deomo for Gii &amp; Github classed.